 VERBS: What verbs are used in this passage?
 What tenses are used?

 PEOPLE: Who are the main characters or people groups in this passage?

 PLACES: Where is this taking place?
 List everything you know about this location.

 TIME: When is this taking place?
 What time of day?
 Year?
 Where does this take place on the historical timeline?
 What was the culture like when the author wrote this?
 How might culture have influenced this author and audience?

 CHALLENGES: What questions do you have about this passage?
 Is there something you don’t understand?

 APPLICATION: How does this passage apply to your life?

 There you go… ten questions to help YOU read the Bible for all it’s worth.
 Try it and see what you think!

 If you are looking for additional resources to learn how to study the Bible, or to help with understanding God’s Word, I invite you to click through to these resources listed here:

-Be sure to get our printable Bible study sheets below before you dive in :)
+Be sure to get our FREE Bible study sheets below before you dive in :)